 If you used a paper enrollment form, you will have to check with your county 4-H Representative for the login instructions.

 2. Face-to-Face Training

-All new volunteers in San Joaquin county are required to attend a face-to-face training.
+All new volunteers in Santa Cruz county are required to attend a face-to-face training.
 You may complete this step any time before June 30th of the current program year; this is the only step that does not need to be completed before you can work with 4-H youth.